TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - Implement Analog stick as another form of keyboard-cursor.
   * Will probably default to ports A1-A2 for stick signals (to account for temp sensor), but two sticks will have to choose between that or temp sensor support.
   * Keyboard cursor keys should be fine?
 Or the numpad if P2.
 There really aren't that many games (especially multiplayer) that use directional input.
+- Implement separate RGB LED support.
+  * Generic four-pin LEDs will be implemented first as it doesn't depend on any library.
+  * We currently use only a board's builtin DotStar or NeoPixel, but this is only for distinguishing between profiles and indicating camera state for now.
+These are also used in serial handoff mode, but we could perhaps also make RGB LEDs react to events, i.e. trigger pulls.
+  * Switch to [FastLED](https://github.com/FastLED/FastLED) for smart LEDs; waiting on compiling conflicts on RP2040 with optimization flags.
+See https://github.com/earlephilhower/arduino-pico/discussions/1649
+- Output as a gamepad.
+  * Will be useful for PCSX2-nightly in particular, as it's unclear if/when Linux multi-mice support will be implemented.
+  * Planning to make this toggleable through a serial signal from the PC mainly, or some sort of button combo.
+- Ability to dynamically set Start/Select buttons mapping on-the-fly, for multiplayer.
+  * Would have to rely on a script on the PC sending these commands over serial.
 - Should implement support for rumble as an alternative force-feedback system (`RUMBLE_FF`); able to do so now, just have to do it.
 - Code is still kind of a mess, so I should clean things up at some point maybe kinda.

 ## Wishlist (things I want to but don't know how/can't do yet):
+- A more streamlined graphical interface specific for IR-GUN4ALL that doesn't require the Arduino IDE setup.
+  * The idea is to have an interface for both flashing the board (like GUN4IR, but supporting Linux as well as Windows) and configuring the gun (ideally in real-time, without having to re-flash to adjust e.g. solenoid settings or mappings).
+    - Should use a native toolkit i.e. QT for Linux, though someone else would have to work on Windows support.
-- A Web-based UI to configure board settings (pin numbers, peripherals, etc.) at runtime, a'la [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).
+  * Failing this, maybe have a Web-based UI to configure board settings (pin numbers, peripherals, etc.) at runtime, a'la [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).
     * This should be web browser agnostic, so WebUSB is off the table - consider RNDIS or alike (need examples)?
 Seong isn't downloading Chrome just to configure a gun :/
     * Preferably should be done by setting a runmode at boot by holding a button (trigger depressed at boot) to start webserver mode, which can't be accessed by Pause Mode otherwise.
 - Console support?
 [It's definitely possible!](https://github.com/88hcsif/IR-Light-Gun)
   * May be redundant, since PCs can emulate the consoles that this would be able to support anyways (GCon 2)...
-- Document and implement separate RGB LED support?
-  * We currently use only a board's builtin DotStar or NeoPixel, but this is only for distinguishing between profiles and indicating camera state for now.
-These are also used in serial handoff mode, but we could perhaps also make RGB LEDs react to events, i.e. trigger pulls.
-  * Maybe consider using [FastLED](https://github.com/FastLED/FastLED) instead, to simplify LEDs use?
-    * Tested with an internal build; works, but currently has compiling conflicts on RP2040 with optimization flags.
-See https://github.com/earlephilhower/arduino-pico/discussions/1649
-  * Would be easier to use external NeoPixels since we're running out of available pins, but generic four-pin RGB leds would be nice too.
 - RP2040 has dual core support, currently handles input polling in parallel; any other boards that have dual cores?
   * ESP boards seem to have some support, but they're much more a pain in the butt to implement than the simple setup1()/loop1() the RP2040 needs.
 - Could the tracking be improved more?
 We have a slight but still somewhat noticeable amount of cursor drift when aiming from extreme angles at screen corners on a 50" display with fisheye lenses.